 The Lion Heart Heroes Foundation is a nonprofit organization founded on October 16, 2014 in honor of Marine LCpl David Finlayson.
-While on a five-mile training run with his battalion in Hawaii, his heart went into sudden cardiac arrest and he collapsed.
-Efforts to save him failed.
+While on a five-mile training run with his battalion in Hawaii, his heart went into a bad rhythm, and he collapsed in Sudden Cardiac Arrest.
+Efforts to revive him failed.
 David died in November, 2013, at age 25.
 David is sorely missed by all who knew him.

 We still don't know exactly what caused David's heart to stop.
-He had never had a simple ECG that might have revealed some kind of cardiac disorder.
+He had never had a simple electrocardiogram (ECG) that might have revealed some kind of cardiac disorder.

 What is Sudden Cardiac Arrest?